aristanetworks/atd-public/labguides/source/media-IP.Intro.rst

       If all the IP address and routing settings have been completed correctly, then you should have reachability

+4. Test your knowledge:

+  - when **Leaf 4** recieves the incoming icmp packet from **host 2**, what would the process be for the switch to determine the path for the packet to be fowarded?

+**LAB COMPLETE!**

-4. During the lab you can use the different commands to verify connectivity and behaviour for validation and troubleshooting purposes:
+5. During the lab you can use the different commands to verify connectivity and behaviour for validation and troubleshooting purposes:

   - show ip route
   - show ip arp